wagtail/wagtail/docs/getting_started/index.md

 python manage.py createsuperuser
 python manage.py runserver
 ```
+These will install necessary dependencies for your project, create a database for your project, create an admin user, and finally get your application started on the server.

 Your site is now accessible at `http://localhost:8000`, with the admin backend available at `http://localhost:8000/admin/`.